 What is Sleep Tracking?

-Well ladies and gentlemen, it’s all in the name!
+Well, ladies and gentlemen, it’s all in the name!
 Sleep tracking is basically keeping track of your sleeping patterns.
 But with the technology we have at our disposal, sleep tracking has become more than that.
-With heart rate monitors and smartwatches that has built in heart rate monitors, we can now even map or track the different sleep phases we go through each night.
+With heart rate monitors and smartwatches that have built-in heart rate monitors, we can now even map or track the different sleep phases we go through each night.
 But more on that later.
 Let’s first take a look at how sleep tracking came about.
 Where did it originate and to what purpose?

 It started out a long long time ago, in a galaxy far away… Oh no wait, that was Star Wars.
 Star Wards started out in a galaxy far away, not sleep tracking.

 It all started out when some young guy couldn’t sleep.
 He couldn’t figure out why he couldn’t sleep, so he started keeping a diary of the time he went to bed, the time he got up etc. But that was a long time ago and I don’t know who the person was.
 Suffice to say, keeping track of one’s sleep has been around for quite some time.

 Elements Making up a Sleep Diary

 You might be wondering at the scientific accuracy of my previous statement.
 I myself am somewhat unsure of the truth behind the statement.
 For instance, it could have been a lady that started the entire sleep diary revolution!
 But that is not the point, really.
 So if the discovery of the sleep diary is so uncertain, of what use is it really?
 Why should anyone keep a diary of their sleep?
 Isn’t it just a waste of paper and time?
 Besides wasting time, what does a sleep diary consist of?
 What kind of information does it contain?
 Is it something like: “I went to bed at ten pm and got out of bed at five am”? or is there more to it than meets the eye?